Learn how to make a floral hoop wreath in just 10 minutes! Perfect for a simple seasonal wreath or for wedding decor.

 I always see all these gorgeous how to make a wreath tutorials on Pinterest and Instagram, but they always seem so complicated.

-However, I had a huge embroidery hoop taking up too much space in my craft closet that I was determined to make use of it.
+However, I had a huge embroidery hoop taking up too much space in my craft closet that I was determined to make use of.

-The embroidery hoop was from a display at my sister’s wedding.
+The embroidery hoop was leftover from a display at my sister’s wedding.

 In fact, all of the materials I used for this floral embroidery hoop wreath were items I found around my house.